To Tell The Truth

 is a philosophical system of belief that nothing is or can be absolute and that everything is only relative to one's perspective of reality.

-If you were to ask someone who prescribes to the view that there is no absolute truth, if this is absolutely true, then they would
+If you were to ask someone who prescribes to the view that there is no absolute truth, if this is

 have to respond by either saying no (contradicting themselves) demonstrating that they are not absolutely sure that there are no absolutes,